 What Is Mildew?

-Mildew is also a type of fungus, but it generally grows on flat, damp surfaces, such as shower walls, windowsills, and paper.
-It typically appears as a powdery or fluffy white, gray, or yellow layer.
-Mildew spreads more slowly than mold and is easier to clean with standard household cleaners.
+Mildew is a surface-level fungal growth that stays on top of damp, flat surfaces rather than penetrating them.
+You’ll commonly find it on shower walls, windowsills, grout, and paper.
+It appears as a powdery or fluffy white, gray, or yellow coating and spreads more slowly than mold.

 Differences Between Mold and Mildew